MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/best-practices.md

 > A highly-selective predicate means that only a handful of records remain after applying
 > the predicate, reducing the amount of data that needs to then be processed effectively.

+In order of importance:

-1. Only reference tables whose data is needed by the query.
+* Only reference tables whose data is needed by the query.
 For example, when using the `union` operator with wildcard table references, it is better from a performance point-of-view to only reference a handful of tables, instead of using a wildcard (`*`) to reference all tables and then filter data out using a predicate on the source table name.

-1. Take advantage of a table's data scope if the query is relevant only for a specific scope.
+* Take advantage of a table's data scope if the query is relevant only for a specific scope.
   The [table() function](tablefunction.md) provides an efficient way to eliminate data by scoping it according to the caching policy (the *DataScope* parameter).

-1. Apply the `where` query operator immediately following table references.
+* Apply the `where` query operator immediately following table references.

-1. When using the `where` query operator, a judicious use of the order of predicates (in a single operator, or with a number of consecutive operators, it doesn't matter which) can have a significant effect on the query performance, as explained below.
+* When using the `where` query operator, a judicious use of the order of predicates (in a single operator, or with a number of consecutive operators, it doesn't matter which) can have a significant effect on the query performance, as explained below.

-1. Apply whole-shard predicates first.
+* Apply whole-shard predicates first.
 This means that predicates that use the [extent_id() function](extentidfunction.md) should be applied first, as are predicates that use the [extent_tags() function](extenttagsfunction.md) and predicates that are very selective over the table's data partitions (if defined).

-1. Then apply predicates that act upon `datetime` table columns.
+* Then apply predicates that act upon `datetime` table columns.
 Kusto includes a very efficient index on such columns, often eliminating whole data shards completely without needing to access those shards.

-1. Then apply predicates that act upon `string` and `dynamic` columns, especially such predicates that apply at the term-level.
+* Then apply predicates that act upon `string` and `dynamic` columns, especially such predicates that apply at the term-level.
 The predicates should be ordered by the selectivity (for example, searching for a user ID when there are millions of users is very selective and usually is a term search for which the index is very efficient.)

-1. Then apply predicates that are selective and are based on numeric columns.
+* Then apply predicates that are selective and are based on numeric columns.

-1. Last, for queries that _do_ need to scan a table column's data (for example, for predicates such as `contains "@!@!" that have no terms and don't benefit from indexing), order the predicates such that the ones that scan columns with less data will be first.
+* Last, for queries that scan a table column's data (for example, for predicates such as `contains "@!@!" that have no terms and don't benefit from indexing), order the predicates such that the ones that scan columns with less data will be first.
 This reduces the need to decompress and scan large columns.